amenezes/headers-container/README.md

 ## How to use

 To run the container images it will be necessary a [docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/) installation.

+With requirements met, just follow the steps below:

 ```bash
 $ docker-compose build